-Andrew just finished wowing audiences as the onstage standby for Andy Karl in Groundhog Day.
-He most recently starred in FOUND at PTC.
-Starred as Sonny in FOX’s Emmy-winning “Grease Live!”
+Andrew is currently wowing audiences as King George III in Hamilton/Chicago.
+He brought down the house as the onstage standby for Andy Karl in Groundhog Day.
+Andrew starred in Found at PTC.
+Starred as Sonny in FOX’s Emmy winning “Grease Live!”.
 Broadway: Rock of Ages, American Idiot, Cry-Baby, Glory Days, and High Fidelity.
-Off Broadway: Brooklynite, Found, and Altar Boyz.
+Off-Broadway: Brooklynite, Found, and Altar Boyz.
 He will also be appearing as Reed in the new Amazon series “Z: The Beginning of Everything.”

 Natalie recently appeared in Benny and Joon at the Old Globe Theater in San Diego.
 Broadway: Madame Defarge in A TALE OF TWO CITIES (Sarasota Magazine Best Supporting Actress Award), Eponine in LES MISERABLES, Sally in A CHRISTMAS CAROL, La Bruja in THE YELLOW BRICK ROAD, Ginger in ZOMBIE PROM, Maria in THE AUDIENCE, Flora in MAGPIE.

 National Tours: Camila in In The Heights, Mary Magdalene in Jesus Christ Superstar, Eva Peron in the 20th Anniversary Tour of Evita (Jeff Award Nomination) Grizabella in CATS, and Rosalia in West Side Story (Japan).

 Eliseo has just finished two years starring as Fajardo, Gloria Estefan's father in Broadway's On Your Feet.
 Other Broadway credits include Leap of Faith, In The Heights, Linda Eder On Broadway and Hair.
 Off-Broadway: IN THE HEIGHTS, GODSPELL and A NEW BRAIN.
 Regional: Zorro (Alliance) and Little Miss Sunshine (La Jolla).

 Andrea has just finished thrilling audiences around the country as Sally Bowles in the Cabaret National Tour.

 Broadway: Indecent; performer, Cabaret ( Frenchie, Gorilla, u/s Sally Bowles), Once, Rent.
 Regional: Zorro (Alliance Theatre), A Civil War Christmas (Baltimore Center Stage), A Christmas Carol (McCarter Theatre), Tarzan (North Shore Theatre), Venice (Center Theatre Group/Kansas City Rep), High School Musical (St. Louis MUNY), Sound of Music and Big River (Syracuse Stage), Thoroughly Modern Millie, Peter Pan, and Miss Saigon (Merry-Go-Round Playhouse).
 Readings: Casanova Returns, Freckle-Face Strawberry.